 Once a crowd begins to move, it’s hard to hold it back.
-Once you get caught up in a demonstration it’s very difficult, as they say, not to “go with the crowd”
+Once you get caught up in a demonstration it’s very difficult to get out of it.

 There’s a striking contrast between the obedient, trusting nature of Jesus and the petty, destructive behaviour of those around him.
-In the Passion of Jesus we see our own failures mirrored in those characters; but we also see the costly self-giving of God through Christ.
-And, you know, the moment we see the greatest difference between ourselves and God is the very moment when we begin to be brought back into relationship with him.
+In the Passion of Jesus, we see our own failures mirrored in those characters; but we also see the costly self-giving of God in Christ.

 We need to be fully aware of just how much like everybody else we actually are.
 But we also need to be satisfied that despite all of our imperfections and failures we can still come to Jesus, with or without a crowd.
-We need to be able to speak with Him in the silence of our own hearts, and ask Him to transform us to be like Him; to give us the mind of Christ, so that we too might learn to trust God completely, and give ourselves generously, just as He did.
+We need to be able to ask him in the silence of our own hearts, to transform us to be like him.
+To give us the mind of Christ, so that we too might learn to trust God completely, and give ourselves generously, just as he did.